 • In addition, one month prior to attending CEC, a $200 non-refundable deposit is due.
 This deposit will be applied to the first month’s tuition.

 - Tuition is payable monthly in advance and is due on the first school day of each month.
-A late charge will be added to any account that is not paid by noon of the 5th day of the month, or if the 5th falls on a weekend, by the following Monday.
-A late fee of $10 will be added if tuition is paid by the 10th of the month and the fee will be $20 for those paying between the 10th and the 15th.
-Your child will be dismissed if your account (which includes any outstanding fees or tuition) is 2 weeks past due.
+A late charge of $20 will be added to any account that is not paid by noon of the 5th day of the month, or if the 5th falls on a weekend, by the following Monday.
+If tuition is not paid by the 10th of the month, your child may not attend until payment is received.
+Your child will be dismissed if your account (which includes any outstanding fees or tuition) is past due.

 - A charge of $30.00 will be added to your account for any check not honored by the bank.

 - Each family will be given a yearly statement of childcare expenses for tax purposes by January 31st.

 - Overtime charges, as given below, will be added to your account for children picked up late: Closing is at 5:30 p.m.

 Each additional minute $1.00/child